victorberdugo1/KETHERNET_0x0100007F/README.md

 ## What this is

-KETHERNET argues that three domains — Lurianic Kabbalistic architecture, Smalltalk object-oriented programming, and quantum field physics — exhibit the same structural pattern at different scales and through different protocols.
-Not that they describe the same thing.
-That they instantiate the same form.
+KETHERNET argues that different domains exhibit the same structural pattern at different scales and through different protocols.
+Not because they describe the same thing, but because they instantiate the same form.

 The method is the thesis.
-The code is not illustration — it runs.
-Every block in the documentation can be executed in Squeak.
-The argument is available for verification, not only for reading.
+The code is not illustration—it executes.
+Every block in the document can be run in Smalltalk.
+The argument is offered not only for interpretation, but for verification.

-The philosophical corpus is in Spanish.
-The system is in English.
-The two heaps share no memory — what crosses between them are bytes.

 ---